 A day in the life of a cadet

-A two hour weekly lab is an important component for all cadets, along with bi-annual Field Training Exercises (FTX).
+A two-hour weekly lab is an important component for all cadets, along with bi-annual field-training exercises.
 Additionally, a summer Advanced Camp is required for all MS3s.
 Labs and other trainings are crucial to develop into a valuable team member and a strong leader.

-Some cadets also take part in optional activities like the Bronze Boot Run, Canon Crew and Color Guard.
-There is opportunity to apply for selective summer trainings like Airborne School and Air Assault School.
+Some cadets also take part in optional activities like the Bronze Boot Run, Canon Crew, and Color Guard.
+There are also opportunities to apply for selective summer trainings, like Airborne School and Air Assault School.
 A variety of internships and shadowing opportunities are also available.

 Above all, Melanie sees leadership development as the most impactful skill she’s honed in the program.

 “My leadership abilities have been thoroughly enhanced through ROTC.
 I was pretty shy my senior year of high school.
 Not a leader; not a stand out person.
 Now I can absolutely see myself leading a platoon of soldiers,” she said.

 And she’s learned how to succeed under stress and pressure.
 Something that will no doubt benefit her both in and out of the military.